© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Campden House, formal Garden and associated Medieval cultivation earthworks. is a scheduled monument protected by Historic England under reference 1013875.
 View the official record →

-Campden House is a scheduled ancient monument in Gloucestershire comprising a post-medieval country house with formal gardens and underlying medieval field systems.
+Campden House is a scheduled ancient monument in Gloucestershire comprising the documented remains of a formal garden and associated medieval cultivation earthworks.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013875.

 Campden House, formal Garden and associated Medieval cultivation earthworks. is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013875.